 Westie ear care

 With their upright ears, Westies are less prone to ear infections than breeds with folded down ears tend to be, but their ears should still be checked and cleaned every 4 weeks or so as they have surprisingly furry ears that can get gunked up.
-Fidos Ear Drops are popular for cleaning, and can be used on a cotton pad, or with the Pet Head Paw & Body Wipes or similar.
+Fidos Ear Drops are popular for cleaning, and can be used on a cotton pad.
 Only clean visible areas, don’t put anything down the ear canal.
 If there’s not a lot of visible ear surface, you’ll need to pluck out excess fur gently from the ear, or can snip it out using safety-tip scissors, or use mini size trimmers to do the job safely.
 Once excess fur is removed you can wipe visible ear surfaces more easily with ear cleaner.

 Westie nail care

 Nails should be trimmed about every 6 weeks or so depending on the surfaces the dog walks on (some surfaces wear nails down faster than others).
 Nail grinders are an option if less confident using nail clippers, like the Codos Nail Grinder.

 How can you tell if clippers are rated for the Westie coat?

 Dog clippers generally come in 4 levels: light use, medium duty, heavy duty and super duty.
 An underpowered clipper can end up ‘chewing’ (grabbing or pulling the coat), instead of cutting, even with a new, sharp blade.
 For the Westie coat type look for a clipper rated heavy duty or super duty.
 Upgrade to super duty if the coat is prone to knots or mats, if you don’t hand-strip, or if you don’t deshed before clipping, otherwise heavy duty will be fine if none of those apply.